Nicola Sturgeon: Alex Salmond sexual harassment case

 In January 2019, Sturgeon referred herself to an independent ministerial ethics body, which led to an investigation into her actions with respect to a sexual harassment case concerning allegations against Salmond.
 This followed her admitting that she had had a secret meeting and subsequent phone call with Salmond about the Scottish government's allegations against him.
 She raised these with the Permanent Secretary to the Scottish Government, Leslie Evans, two months later, rather than reporting them immediately, as she should have done if they constitute government matters (as per the ministerial code).
 Sturgeon argued that the meetings were SNP party matters, and thus not covered.
 The investigating panel consisted of Dame Elish Angiolini, a former Solicitor General for Scotland and lord advocate, and James Hamilton, a former director of public prosecutions in the Republic of Ireland.

 On 15 January 2019, the Scottish Parliament agreed to hold its own inquiry into the matter, the Committee on the Scottish Government Handling of Harassment Complaints, to investigate how the Government breached its own guidelines in its original investigation into the harassment claims against Salmond, and then lost a judicial review into their actions and had to pay over £500,000 to Salmond for legal expenses.
 Sturgeon's husband, Peter Murrell, was called to this inquiry to give evidence on 8 December 2020.
 Opposition parties criticised Sturgeon on disparity and contradictions between the narratives of Murrell and herself.

 On 4 March 2021, Sturgeon answered questions over a period of eight hours from members of the committee.
 Two of the civil servants who made complaints about Salmond later said they felt they had been "dropped" by the Scottish Government after it lost the judicial review against him, adding they feared their experiences would make it less likely people would make complaints in the future.
 Labour MP Jess Phillips, a former employee of Women's Aid, accused Sturgeon of being "unprofessional with those women's lives" and said there had been a "litany of failures in professionalism and decency."

+Sturgeon survived a motion of no confidence lodged by former leader of the Scottish Conservatives Ruth Davidson over the issue in late March 2021.
+Davidson lodged the motion after a majority of the members on the committee investigating the government's handling of the harassment complaints found that they believed Sturgeon had misled them in the evidence she had given.
+Only the Conservatives, Liberal Democrat MSP Mike Rumbles, and Reform UK MSP Michelle Ballantyne voted in favour of the motion.
+The Labour Party and the remaining Liberal Democrat MSPs abstained, claiming that the Conservatives were playing party politics with the issue.
+The motion was therefore defeated by a majority of 34 (with the Scottish Greens voting alongside the SNP).
+This was the first no confidence vote brought against a serving First Minister in the history of the Scottish Parliament.